Symantec/Dominator/user-guide/image-manifest.md

 *[imaginator](../cmd/imaginator/README.md)*.
 These *bootstrap* images are built using vendor-supplied scripts such as `debootstrap` and `yumbootstrap`.

-If a *SourceImage* is missing (or too old), it is automatically built.
+If a *SourceImage* is missing (or too old (default: 1 hour)), it is automatically built.
 In a typical configuration, some commonly used images are automatically and periodically rebuilt.
 This supports fast building of application images which automatically have the latest security patches from the OS vendor.

 Built images are stored in an *[imageserver](../cmd/imageserver/README.md)* which de-duplicates common files and efficiently replicates the data to multiple